Lineage (company): Operations and technology

+In November 2023, Lineage expanded and established Harnes (Pas-de-Calais) as its European logistics hub by opening a new 17,000 m2 state-of-the-art modern cold storage facility.

+As of March 2024, Lineage has been granted over 75 patents registered across multiple jurisdictions, related to technological developments within the temperature-controlled logistics sector.

+Acquisitions and expansion

 In 2012, the company acquired Stanford Refrigerated Warehouses and Castle & Cooke Cold Storage; Bill Hendricksen of Castle & Cooke then joined Lineage as CEO.
 Hendricksen was succeeded by W. Gregory Lehmkuhl, in July 2015.
 Lineage subsequently moved its headquarters from Irvine, California to Novi, Michigan.

-Between 2016 and 2018, Lineage Logistics was granted 15 U.S. patents.

-Lineage entered European markets in 2017, acquiring Partner Logistics, a large cold-chain storage supplier.
-The company then expanded into the temperature-controlled logistics markets in Australia, New Zealand, and Sri Lanka, in November 2019, with the acquisition of Emergent Cold, then into Canada, in July 2020, acquiring Ontario Refrigerated Services Inc.